 Student assessment is an integral part of instruction, and that’s just as true of the literacy instruction students receive in a tutoring program as it is in a traditional classroom setting.

-Progress monitoring by your tutoring partner will enable that tutor to tailor instruction to the individual student, giving the child as many at-bats as they need to master the skill they’re working on.
+Progress monitoring by your tutoring partner will enable their instructional staff to tailor instruction to the individual student, giving the child as many at-bats as they need to master the skill they’re working on.

 Your partner should also have a system for communicating this data back to school and district leaders.
 In the same way that they lighten students’ load with consistent instruction, a great tutoring partner saves teachers’ time by connecting the dots between the learning happening in tutoring sessions and the classroom.